zmproni/obsidian-docs/general-knowledge/academic/machine-learning/model-validation/_model-validation.md

 # Cross-validation Methods

+> Validation is the general assurance that the model will perform as well as it worked during training

 Cross-validation is a technique where data is divided such that it is possible to use the various subsets of data to train and evaluate the performance of a model.
 Cross-validation allows users to assess the performance of a model, tune mode parameters, help decide which model performs best and even help train a model.
 There are various techniques to cross-validation and each have their benefits and downsides.
 The specific ones that will be discussed are:
 - [**Hold-out validation**](hold-out-validation.md)
 - [**K-fold cross validation**](k-fold-validation.md)